omnect/omnect-device-service/README.md

 ]
 ```

-The current general consent status is also exposed to he cloud as reported property.
+The current general consent status is also exposed to the cloud as reported property.

-#### User consent
+#### Grant user consent

 If there is no general approval for a firmware update, a separate approval must be given for each upcoming update.
 A direct method was specified for this purpose which is described below.